buildbot/buildbot/master/docs/manual/configuration/report_generators/buildset.rst

 .. py:class:: buildbot.reporters.BuildSetStatusGenerator

 This report generator sends a message about builds in a buildset.

-It is very similar to :bb:reportgen:`BuildStatusGenerator` but sends single message about all builds in a buildset, not individual builds.
+Message formatters are invoked for each matching build in the buildset.
+The collected messages are then joined and sent as a single message. :bb:reportgen:`BuildStatusGenerator` report generator uses the same message generation logic, but a single, not multiple builds.

 The following parameters are supported: